 Dr. Sood plans to have Amaya's head covered with hair-bearing scalp by the time she reaches kindergarten.
 The process is called tissue expansion.
 Devices similar to breast implants are placed under Amaya's existing scalp and slowly filled with fluid.
 As the implant is filled over time, it stretches the tissue, just like in a pregnancy.
 It requires multiple procedures over the course of a year.

 When complete, the plan is to pull the hair bearing scalp over the top of her head and stretch to Amaya's right ear and cover her scars.
 By the fall of 2007, Dr. Sood reports that two thirds of the area that didn't have hair is now covered with hair.
 He calls it a "major victory."
 Amaya likes the results too.
 She looks into the mirror and models her blond hair, turning around like a proud princess until she sees her scar.

 Since the attack, Bobbie Jo says her daughter has "woke up, grown up, and is not letting anything hold her back."
 She is a four-year-old at play.
 She says, "I am not ashamed that she was attacked by a dog.
 I am not ashamed that she has one and a half eyes.
 I am not ashamed that she has one ear.
 You know, I am not ashamed at all that everyone turns around to look at us, because you are looking at an angel."

 The entire Hess family are angels, as are the Indiana Plastic Surgeons that helped heal Amaya.

-Please visit the Amaya Hess website to make a donation to her medical fund
+Please visit the Amaya Hess Twitter page to learn how to make a donation.

 11/09/09: Collection of Pit Bull Scalp Attack Victims - DogsBite.org